 As many of you know, once a silk goes out of stock, forever, the value of the spools climbs to the point where it’s unattainable for all but the most serious restorationists.
 Market pricing sets in as inventories around the world diminish.
 Out of production silk is like a dead lobster.
 Not nearly so tasty, true, but a valuable and limited resource none-the-less, and priced accordingly.
 Our remaining stocks of Pearsall’s silks reflect market pricing as best as we can discern it.
 Black Gossamer is priceless, only because we have none to offer.
-Purple is $12.95/spool until it sold out (I found four spools on 4/20/22 and these will be priced higher), and the other colors drift downwards toward $5.95…but all will trend upwards as we reach the end of our stocks.
+Purple was $12.95/spool until it sold out (I found four spools on 4/20/22 and these will be priced higher), and the other colors drift downwards toward $5.95…but all will trend upwards as we reach the end of our stocks.
 We’ve heard that other vendors are also selling down, and out, of Black Gossamer; every other color will follow suit.
 As FYI, some colors are less expensive because they’re not popular with rodmakers.
 Some are less expensive because our importer still has stock on hand.
 Some are more expensive because our bins are nearly empty and we can’t get more.

 Buy what you need, but not more than you need.
 For my own part, I have a precious reserve of Classic Chestnut set aside.
 That’s my favorite color for rod wrapping.
 What’s yours?